bcspragu/stronk/README.md

 ## Deployment

+Check [the Changelog](/CHANGELOG.md) for updates and breaking changes.

 > [!IMPORTANT]
 > The app has no authentication, make sure to introduce basic auth or deploy the app behind something like [Tailscale](https://tailscale.com/)

 The main way to deploy this is with two Docker containers `stronk` and `stronk-fe`, which run the backend and frontend respectively.
 I run this in a local K8s deployment, using a config like: